intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-occlum/kubernetes/README.md

 ### [Deprecated] Spark XGBoost example

-> Warning: Running XGBoost in distributed mode is not safe due to the fact that Rabit's network (contains gradient, split, and env) is not protected.
+> Warning: Running XGBoost in distributed mode is not safe due to the fact that Rabit's network (which contains gradient, split, and env) is not protected.

 #### UCI dataset [iris.data](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data)